egor7/blog-1/csv/csv.md

 ## xsv

 Some CSVKit commands are slow because they load the entire file into the memory and creates an in-memory database.
-Rust developers reimplemented several traditional tools like `cat`, `ls`, `grep` and `find` and tools like `bat`, `exa`, `ripgrep` and `fd` were born.
+Rust developers reimplemented several traditional tools like `cat`, `ls`, `grep` and `find` and tools like [bat](https://github.com/sharkdp/bat), [exa](https://github.com/ogham/exa), [ripgrep](https://github.com/BurntSushi/ripgrep) and [fd](https://github.com/sharkdp/fd) were born.
 No wonder that they also created a performant tool for CSV processing, library [xsv](https://github.com/BurntSushi/xsv).

 The library also supports selecting column, filtering, sorting and joining CSV.
 An index can be added to CSV files that are frequently processed to speed up operations.
 It is an elegant and lightweight step towards DBMS.